ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

     It is important that the debugging tool should be run as a background task, and with the option to pass additional arguments to the test executable.

+## `:mixins` Configuring mixins to merge

+This section of a project configuration file is documented in the [discussion of project files and mixins][mixins-config-section].

+**_Note:_** A `:mixins` section is only recognized within a base project configuration file.
+Any `:mixins` sections within mixin files are ignored.

 ## `:test_build` Configuring a test build